Tirso de Molina. El Burlador de Sevilla/ The Trickster of Seville.

 Her musings are cut short when she witnesses two men leap from a boat as it is about to sink (ll.
 481-84).
 They are Don Juan and his servant Catalinón.
 Having saved Catalinón’s life, Don Juan falls unconscious (presumably in the shallow water) and Catalinón then carries him to the shore.

 At Tisbea’s request, Catalinón goes for help.
 Left alone with Don Juan, Tisbea cradles him on her lap.
 When he comes to, he immediately starts to court her, and –captivated by his bravery and flattery— she falls in love with him.
 At the same time, she hopes that he is not lying (Plega a Dios que no mintáis: “I hope to God you are not lying” l.
 612).

 When Catalinón returns with some fishermen (including Anfriso), Tisbea orders them to carry Don Juan to her cottage (l.
 673) where she will care for him.
 Don Juan calls Catalinón to his side and –unaware that Catalinón has already told Tisbea his name (ll.
 577-78)— whispers to him not to let Tisbea know who he is because he intends to seduce her that night.
 The scene ends with Tisbea repeating for the fourth time “I hope to God you are not lying.”

-Lines 697-877 takes us to the royal court of the Spanish king, Alfonso XI, in Seville.
+Lines 697-877 take us to the royal court of the Spanish king, Alfonso XI, in Seville.
 One of the king’s ministers, Don Gonzalo, has just returned from Lisbon and launches into a long, anachronistic** praise of the city (ll.
 721-85) that does not advance the plot. [** NB.
 Lisbon did not belong to Spain in the 14th century.]

 The king is pleased with Don Gonzalo and decides to reward him by arranging a marriage between his (Don Gonzalo’s) daughter and Don Juan (ll.
 867-73)!